kitchens2tables/MVP-Code/wp-content/plugins/product-delivery-date-for-woocommerce-lite/readme.txt

 6. WooCommerce -> Orders - edit an existing order page.

 == Changelog ==
+= 2.1.1 (17.09.2019) =
+* Fixed an error displayed on the View Deliveries page.

+= 2.1 (17.09.2019) =
+* Made the plugin compliant with WPCS standards.

+= 2.0 (02.08.2019) =
+* Now the delivery date field can be set as mandatory for each product.
+The customers will not be able to add the product to the cart without selecting a date if the Mandatory field option is enabled for the product.
+* Now the nonworking holidays or dates can be set for individual products as well as for all the products at the global level.
+* All the deliveries can now be viewed in one place under the Product Delivery Date -> View Deliveries menu.
+The deliveries can be filters using Deliveries From Today Onwards, Today's Deliveries and Tomorrow's Deliveries.
+* Date format for the delivery date selection on the product page can now be preferably set.
+* Delivery Date calendar language can now be set as per the language set for your website.
+* Delivery Date calendar can now be set into default color themes provided as per the colors of your website.
+* Prices in decimal values can now be set to the nearest integers using Enable Rounding of Prices option.

-= 1.10 (03.04.2019) =* Fixed an issue where if the current day is unavailable for delivery, the Minimum Delivery Time needed setting is ignored when displaying the first available date for delivery.* Calendar icon is not displayed in the date field on the product page.
-Fixed the same.* Removed the Welcome Page* Fixed some warnings being added in debug.log* Fixed an issue where orphan records were being left behind when the plugin is deleted.= 1.9 (03.07.2018) =
+= 1.10 (03.04.2019) =
+* Fixed an issue where if the current day is unavailable for delivery, the Minimum Delivery Time needed setting is ignored when displaying the first available date for delivery.
-* New Features:

-* A new dismissible notice is added in the WordPress admin, which provides an option to allow usage tracking of the non-sensitive data of our plugin from the website.
-* A new link for FAQ list is added to Product Delivery Date meta box under Add/Edit Product page which lists the top 10 frequently asked questions.
-This helps you to resolve your queries in a more faster way if they are already been answered or you can simply contact our Support team with the contact details provided.
-* A Welcome page is added which will be shown on installation or updating of the plugin.
-It explains some exciting features of Lite version and PRO version as well.
-* A survey is added on deactivation of the plugin which helps us to know why is plugin is being or not used.
-This helps in improvising the plugin functionalities.

-* Bug Fixes:

-* Some strings of the Product Delivery Date LITE plugin were not being translated.
-Now, we have updated the .pot and .po files.
-So, strings of the plugin can be translated.
-* Icon for the Delivery Date on the product page were not coming in the Delivery Date field.
-This issue has been fixed now.
-* Scripting error was coming on the product page.
-This is fixed now.
+* Calendar icon is not displayed in the date field on the product page.
+Fixed the same.
+* Removed the Welcome Page
+* Fixed some warnings being added in debug.log
+* Fixed an issue where orphan records were being left behind when the plugin is deleted.

 = 1.8 (23.05.2018) =
 * The plugin is now GDPR compliant.